Skip to content

 Over time, a lot of critical information about your project or product is captured within GitHub issues.

-Would it not be cool, if there was an easy way to extract all this information and put it all neatly in a csv or a json?
+What if you could extract all this information and put it neatly in a CSV or JSON?

-• perform sentiment analysis for comments inside issues, etc.
+• sentiment analysis for comments inside issues, etc.

 Graphs of Github Issue details